giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 +-------------------------------------------------+------------------------------------------------------------+

-| For the dNdS analysis the snpEff effects counting as synonimous substitutions are:
+| For the NS analysis the synonymous (S) and non-synonimous (N) values reflect absolute (i.e. non-normalized) variant counts.
+The snpEff effects counting as synonimous substitutions are:

 * synonymous_variant
 * stop_retained_variant